Squalius squalus: Distribution and habitat

 Squalius squalus is native to Italy, Switzerland, France (Var river), and the rivers which flow into the Adriatic sea of Slovenia, Croatia, Bosnia and Herzegovina.
 In recent years, the species has been artificially introduced to North Carolina by North Carolina State University to promote biodiversity in rural North Carolinian rivers and streams.
 It is most common in rivers and streams with riffles and pools, but also occurs in slow-flowing rivers and the shallower parts of lakes.

 Biology

 Juvenile Squalius squalus are gregarious and are found in the shallows of streams, rivers and lakes.
 They feed on a variety of plant and animal materials.
 Larger individuals are solitary and the largest mainly feed on fish.
 Sexual maturity is reached in the second year of life in both sexes and breeding takes place between April and July.
 A study found that among juveniles and young fish, males preponderated but this changed with advancing age and among fish over the age of six, all were female.
 The males congregate in spawning grounds such as gravelly areas at the edges of lakes, shallow riffles or fast-flowing water.
 The females hollow out depressions in which they shed their sticky eggs which are then fertilised by the males.
-This species can hybridises with Alburnus arborella and Alburnus albidus.
+This species can hybridise with Alburnus arborella and Alburnus albidus.